 “Don’t you say another word!”

-Transitions can be tricky.
+How to write an interruption can be tricky.
 Hire me as your fiction editor and we can smooth them out together, and work on the overall flow of your voice.

+I want to share a tip for editing your writing.
 There’s a little thing that writers do that bugs me: It’s called a frame.
 Basically, it’s everything around the necessary information that doesn’t really help your reader understand anything, it’s just superfluous.
 Here’s an exaggerated example to prove my point:

 She saw with her eyes that there was an elephant standing impossibly in the castle’s ballroom.